slusimusi/test-assignment-adapty/task-2.md

 In the Design paywalls with new Paywall Builder section, I'd rather use such a structure:

-- Step-by-step guide for Paywall Builder
+- Design Paywall Builder step by step
     - Step 1.
-Migrate to the new Paywall Builder
+Migrate to our new Paywall Builder
     - Step 2.
 Create a paywall
         - Create with Paywall template
         - Create with Paywall generator